nickh/nickh.github.io/_posts/2014-03-25-first-diagnosaversary.md

 ### tl;dr

 By the time they found it, there was a lot going on.
-I'd lost 40 pounds and couldn't eat much, was short of breath often, and had a heartbeat that people could hear from several feet away.
+I'd lost 40 pounds and couldn't eat much, was often short of breath, and had a heartbeat that people could hear from several feet away.
 A visit to a cardiologist found fluid around my heart and some questionable stuff happening between my heart and lungs.
 He suggested that I admit myself to the hospital that day.
 My first CT scan showed a mass that we've come to